ambanmba/telegram-doorbell/README.md

 Then each subsequent message you send to the bot will trigger it to pull an image and send it

 **Important Notes:**
-I got this to work on an ESP8266 board.
-You need to keep in mind that the memory available is quite small so the .jpg file cannot be too large.
-Also keep in mind that it runs VERY slowly.
-It takes a bit over 10 seconds to pull a ~256k file from the camera and then it takes nearly 5 minutes to push it to Telegram.
+On an ESP8266 board this is very slow.
+On an ESP32 you can expect the full roundtrip transaction to take less than a minute.
+The memory available is quite small so the .jpg file cannot be too large.
+It takes a bit over 10 seconds to pull a ~256k file from the camera and then it takes nearly 5 minutes to push it to Telegram (on ESP8266) much faster on ESP32.

+I'm just an untrained hack at writing code, so I'm sure there is a better way and happy to take advice on how to speed this up.

-Here is an example with time stamps (so you can see how slow it is) of all the steps as they are output to the Serial Terminal:
+Here is an example with time stamps on ESP8266 (so you can see how slow it is) of all the steps as they are output to the Serial Terminal:

 ```
 19:45:06.009 -> [TELEGRAM] Received Message